havingar/block_gsb/readme.txt

 4. The GSB block can be added to courses in the normal way.

 5. The following html file is linked to the GSB block and gives teachers an explanation of what the GSB medal means, how to improve it and who to contact in your institution if they need help.
-You will need to change this to reflect your instituion: http://your-moodle-address/blocks/gsb/gsb_explained.htm
+You will need to change this to reflect your institution: http://your-moodle-address/blocks/gsb/gsb_explained.htm

-Important: You probably want to hide the GSB block from students but leave it visible for teachers, non-editing teachers etc. You can do this under: Site Admin > Users > Permissions > Define Roles   edit the student and guest roles and change block/gsb:viewgsb to Prevent.